grisha/grisha.github.com/source/_posts/2015-03-28-on-time-series.markdown

-Sometimes the data from various devices exists in the form of a counter, which requires the database to derive a rate by comparing with a previous data point.
+Sometimes the data from various devices exists in the form of a counter, which requires the database to derive a rate by comparing with a previous datapoint.
 An example of this is number of bytes sent over a network interface.
 Only the rate of change of this value is relevant, not the number itself.
 The rate of change is the difference with the previous value divided over the time interval passed.